 Overall Statement by the Executive Board on Underlying Conditions

-Global economic performance in 2014 was impacted by the conflict between Russia and Ukraine and the associated sanctions imposed on Russia by the USA and EU.
+The global economy was influenced in 2015 by the turmoil in Asian financial markets and uncertainty about the state of the Chinese economy.
+Global economic output was additionally impeded by the conflict between Russia and Ukraine and the related sanctions imposed on Russia by the USA and the EU.
 It was also affected by the situation in the Middle East and the slower-than-expected pace of economic recovery in Europe.
-Germany continued to be a center of stability in Europe during 2014.
-In China, annual growth is between 7 and 8 percent.
-The change of government in India had a positive impact on the country’s economic performance.
-The reforms announced there are expected to spur growth further.
+The People’s Republic of China posted its slowest growth rate in six years at just under 7 percent.
+Germany, on the other hand, continued to be a center of stability in Europe in 2015.
+In particular, the fall in the price of crude oil and the weak euro had a positive effect on production in the eurozone in the first half of the year.
+The US economy has also continued to recover.